apache/infrastructure-website/content/pages/mailing-list-moderation.md

 To avoid revealing your personal IP address, you may wish to use an anonymizing service such as Tor.

-If the spam emails are all sent from the same address (you can find the sender's address in the moderation request in the `cc:` area), try adding them to the 'deny' list:
+If the spam emails are all sent from the same address, try adding them to the 'deny' list:

 ```
 {listname}-deny-subscribe-badposter=menace.com@tlp.apache.org</code>